Mount Kongō

-Mount Kongō (金剛山, Kongō-san) is a 1125 m mountain in the Kongō Range in the Kawachi region of Osaka Prefecture, Kansai, Japan.
+Mount Kongō (金剛山, Kongō-san) is a 1125 m mountain in the Kongō Range on the border of Nara Prefecture and the Kawachi region of Osaka Prefecture, in Kansai, Japan.
+The peak itself is in Nara Prefecture.
 It is near Mount Yamato Katsuragi.

 The mountain has lent its name to a series of naval ships and ship classes: the Imperial Japanese Navy's 1877 ironclad Kongō; the 1912 battleship Kongō, the name ship of her class; and the Japan Maritime Self-Defense Force's current destroyer Kongō (DDG-173), also the name ship of her class.